Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 Free users will be able to make use of Grammarly’s critical grammar and spelling check system, and that’s it.
 But for the average writer, that’s all you really need.
 Free Grammarly is a fantastic way to police your correspondence with friends, family, and professional contacts.
 If you tend to make when a and need a simple , free Grammarly gets you covered.

-Using Grammarly’s browser extension, you can bring their critical grammar and spelling system into your email messages, Facebook statuses, tweets, and more!
+Using Grammarly’s Chrome browser extension, you can bring their critical grammar and spelling system into your email messages, Facebook statuses, tweets, and more!
 For a social media writer, that’s what you need.
 If you’re not creating long drawn out reports, or any kind of professional writing, you could get away with this simplistic no-cost option.

 But if you’re writing for school or your job, then the features of Grammarly Premium start to look awfully enticing.